front-commerce/developers.front-commerce.com/source/docs/appendices/migration-guides.md

 The linting will now prevent you from using commonjs syntax in your project.
 You should instead use the ES modules syntax (`import`/`export`).

 This will allow better tree shaking and a better validation of your builds in the future.
-This is also what allows us to upgrade to the latest dependencies for the libraries used in Front-COmmerce.
+This is also what allows us to upgrade to the latest dependencies for the libraries used in Front-Commerce.

 ### Dependencies upgrade